Are you looking for an alternative to LeadPages or OptinMonster?

 It's no big deal, but it does set your opt-in form apart from others.

 This is a terrific feature to have when you're promoting a time-sensitive lead offer, such as a live webinar.
-The timer can be to a specific date and time or for a specified duration in days, hours, and minutes:
+The timer can be to a specific date and time or for a specified duration in days, hours, and minutes (click image to enlarge):

 As you've seen, Thrive Leads is all about converting your website visitors into email subscribers.

-But for me, the benefits of using Thrive Leads goes beyond that.
+But for me, the benefits of using Thrive Leads go beyond that.

 It gives my website visitors and subscribers a good experience, so that they feel respected and valued.
 They see offers that are relevant to them.
 And they don't have to sign up over and over again for my stuff.